AadityaG-xoS/Resume-Parser/README.md

 Natural Language Processing: spaCy, NLTK
 Machine Learning: Transformers (Hugging Face)

-Prompt Engineering
-We use prompt engineering techniques to improve the accuracy of information extraction.
+Prompt Engineering: We use prompt engineering techniques to improve the accuracy of information extraction.
 This involves creating and refining prompts that guide the parser to identify and extract relevant details from the resumes.

 # Architecture
 Input Module: Handles different resume formats and converts them into a processable form.